What we do

 - Disaster risk reduction Practical Action is working with communities to enable them to prepare for, cope with and adapt t...

-- Energy Practical Action provides renewable, locally-sourced sustainable energy solutions which lift peop...
+- Energy access Practical Action provides renewable, locally-sourced sustainable energy solutions which lift peop...

-- Water and sanitation We help find practical, sustainable water and sanitation technologies that people can use to redu...
+- Urban water and waste We help find practical, sustainable water and sanitation technologies that people can use to redu...

 Reducing poverty through technology